B&C Records (CAS 1029)

 (3.21 Trad. tunes introduced by Knight.
 Prior-Spoons; Carthy-electric guitar; Hart-dulcimer;)

-Bryan O'Lynn had a name change to 'Hitler's Downfall' when the tunes appeared in a 1970 BBC Session, as well as the ATV 'Music Room' programme.
+Bryan O'Lynn had a name change to 'Hitler's Downfall' when the tunes appeared in a 1970 BBC Session.
 Playing with tunes names was a common theme for Peter Knight.
 These jigs were almost certainly played live during early 70's, but on most set lists tunes appear just as 'jigs' so identification of which tune is almost impossible unless retained on a bootleg.

 ATV 'Music Room'; Sept BBC Session.
 Appears on the 'Please to See the King' CD Reissue (2006)